 In 2019, the RTF PAC agreed to a five-year funding agreement (2020-2024) with a \$1.8 million budget in 2020, escalating to \$1.99 million by 2024 to account for inflation.
 The RTF PAC further agreed to managing the next cycle as a five-year budget, where unspent funds can be rolled over to a future year to complete RTF work.
-Additionally, the RTF PAC agreed to use \$167,000 in unspent electric funds from the early years of the RTF to further support work during the 2020-2024 business cycle.
+Additionally, the RTF PAC agreed to use \$173,504.95 in unspent electric funds from the early years of the RTF to further support work during the 2020-2024 business cycle.
 Annual approval of the work plan is still necessary.

-The proposed 2023 Work Plan and Budget represents the fourth year of the five-year agreement.
-A draft work plan was presented to the RTF in July 2022, which initiated a 30-day stakeholder comment period.
-Staff received comments from CLEAResult focused on suggestions for specific tasks already within the work plan, and after consideration staff felt the budget levels assumed for those tasks were sufficient.
-Staff also had conversations with the Energy Trust of Oregon that identified a new project that staff included in the proposed work plan.
-At its September 20 meeting, the RTF adopted the work plan with recommendation to the Council for approval.
-The RTF PAC met on September 28 to review the proposed work plan.
+The proposed 2024 Work Plan and Budget represents the fifth year and final year of the five-year agreement.
+A draft work plan was presented to the RTF in July 2023, which initiated a 30-day stakeholder comment period.
+Staff received comments from Cadeo Group and Energy 350.
+Based on the comments, staff added clarity to the description of the Market Analysis line item to increase understanding of the scope of this budget item, adjusted the RTF manager travel budget to allow for potential increased travel to relevant conferences in 2024, and increased the budget for the enhancements to the residential energy efficiency and demand response modeling tool specific to heat pumps and heat pump water heaters.
+At its September 19th meeting, the RTF adopted the work plan with recommendation to the Council for approval.
+The RTF PAC met on September 15th to review the proposed work plan.
 A positive recommendation from the RTF PAC is included in the Council packet.

-The proposed 2023 budget is \$2.19 million.
-This budget includes the agreed to funding for 2023 (\$1.94 million) and \$250,000 of additional unspent funds from 2020-2022.
-Staff believes this is adequate to support he level of work expected to be feasible in 2023.
+The proposed 2024 budget is \$2.56 million.
+This budget includes the agreed funding for 2024 (\$1.98 million) and \$483,744 of additional unspent funds from 2020-2023.
+Staff believes this is adequate to support the level of work expected to be feasible in 2024.
 This includes ensuring focus on the core work of measure development and maintenance, while tackling several projects in support of broader understanding around energy efficiency and demand response savings, costs, and benefits.